Introduction to CSS Text Outline

 Text outlining using inline CSS.

-- We are using inline CSS for this example, so there is no need to create a separate CSS file.
+- We are using inline CSS for this example, so creating a separate CSS file is unnecessary.
 We will create a new HTML page and style the elements using the style parameter.

 <h1 style="-webkit-text-stroke: 1.5px red; color: black; font-size: 50px;">HEADING OUTLINE USING INLINE</h1>